icegoat9/picohaven2/README.md

 This isn't comprehensive, but a few tips if you're finding this challenging:

 * Health is a precious resource: try to position yourself so that as few enemies as possible can hit you (since you can see what each enemy will be doing this round, if you move faster than them you may be able to end your turn just out of range of them, forcing them to waste their turn).
 Ranged attacks are also useful here.
+* Be cautious about using too many "burn on use" cards during the first half of a scenario-- they are powerful, but also reduce the size of your deck after a reshuffle, reducing the number of turns you have to win the scenario before you run out of cards.
 * When you select your two cards from hand for the round, the one you select first sets your initiative for the round (see the cues in the UI).
 Going faster than enemies is often useful, but depending on your positioning you can also strategically use slow initiatives to let enemies come to you, and to let you hit them and then run out of range before the next round.
 * Each enemy type has their own group of behaviors: fast vs. slow initiative, melee vs. ranged attacks, high vs. low movement, and a few have unique more dangerous abilities.
 You can use knowledge of them over time to prioritize which ones to tackle first or to stay away from.
 * Enemies with shield reduce all your incoming _attacks_ by that amount.
 Strategies against these can include high-value attacks, or other sources of damage (which bypass shield values): traps, pushing into objects, wounds.